 - Certain gene defects inherited from parents (i.e. BRCA gene mutation).

-Most breast cancers (80%) are diagnosed in women with no family history of cancer.
-Most breast cancers are due to environment and heredity.
+Eighty percent of breast cancers are diagnosed in women with no family history of cancer.
+Most breast cancers develop due to environment and heredity.

 - Obesity – because the body makes some of its estrogen in fatty tissue, obese women are more likely to have higher levels of estrogen in their bodies.
 High levels of estrogen may be the reason that obese women have an increased risk of breast cancer.